 Convenience is one of the major factors in deciding on-demand food delivery business models as it can create an impact amongst the customers.

-But, the rising competition with an increase in the number of food delivery apps would mean that there are all the reasons why you need a food delivery app in 2022 by choosing from the range of food delivery business models.
+But, the rising competition with an increase in the number of food delivery apps would mean that there are all the reasons why you need a food delivery app by choosing from the range of food delivery business models.

 According to figures, online meal delivery revenues are expected to reach $220 billion by the end of 2023.